-Dr. Peter Emanuel, Cancer Institute Director will give us an update again this year.
+Dr. Peter Emanuel, Cancer Institute Director will give us an update on cancer research and identify where the money was used from last year's walk and plans for this year.
 In addition, Dr. Gao and her team will be providing free skin checks at the walk.
 If you have a suspicious looking mole or just want another opinion, come and have her check you out!
 We will have massage therapists on site so that you can benefit from a chair massage before or after walking.

 Come and join us!
 You will see old friends, make new friends, listen to live music, and eat grilled hamburgers and hotdogs.
 But most of all, you will have the satisfaction of knowing that you helped make a difference this year!

 Melanie Pederson, Chair

 Claire MacNeill REGISTRATION

 Susie Harper PUBLICITY